Free South Dakota Arrests, Criminal Records & Probation Search

 Ways To Look Up South Dakota Criminal Records

-Citizens can retrieve copies of South Dakota criminal records from multiple sources including local, state and federal agencies.
-These government agencies provide viable sources for copies of criminal records at little or no cost and will be discussed further in sections below:
+Citizens can retrieve copies of South Dakota criminal records from multiple sources, including local, state and federal agencies.
+These government agencies provide viable sources for copies of criminal records at little or no cost and will be discussed further in the sections below:

 • The South Dakota Division of Criminal Investigation

-Access Criminal Records Through County’s Court Case Access or Clerk of Court in South Dakota
+Access Criminal Records via the County Court Case Access or Clerk of Court (South Dakota)

 Court records can be accessed by members of the public due to the state’s South Dakota Sunshine Law and the Court Records Rule that mandates that court records be made accessible to the public—this can either be completed through the clerk of court or the South Dakota Unified Judicial System.6, 7

-Steps To Perform a Criminal Record Search Through the Clerk of the Court
+Steps To Perform a Criminal Record Search via the Clerk of the Court

 To locate criminal records in a county court, view the Court Finder Search Tool or use the table below to obtain the contact information.